tigerfarm/arduino/Altair101/Altair101a/README.md

 To exit and close the connection: Control-A followed by Control-\.
-Then, answer "y" to exit and close the connection.
+Then, answer "y" to exit and close the connection. reset   ...if after exit, screen is messed up.
 ````
-Note, use the command, reset, after exit, if the "CR" is not working.
-Or try:
+--- or try ---
 ````
 stty opost onlcr
 ````